Kate Todd: Career

 Todd got her acting start at age fourteen when she landed the lead role of Lily Randall on the popular television series Radio Free Roscoe.
 The show ran for two seasons, received the ‘Best Teen Show’ award and the ‘Parent’s Choice’ award at the New York Worlds Festival in 2003 and a Gemini award in 2005, and continues to be aired in Canada, the United States, and many countries throughout the world.

 In 2006, Todd performed in the feature film The Tracey Fragments.
-She also played the lead role of Lauren Findley in the movie Grizzly Rage.
-She also made appearances on the TV shows Naturally, Sadie and in Life with Derek, in which she had a recurring role as Sally.
+She later played the lead role of Lauren Findley in the movie Grizzly Rage.
+She also made appearances on the TV shows Naturally, Sadie and Life with Derek, in which she had a recurring role as Sally.

 Todd has since appeared in a Lifetime Movie of the Week, More Sex and the Single Mom, and the CBC movie Booky Makes Her Mark.
 She also had a main role as Erica, a teenage vampire, in the series My Babysitter's a Vampire.